barunkalita/Data-Analysis-and-Visualization/README.md

 * **Cost effectiveness** Comparing the Wages for the players to assess how much money was spent in wages to acheive the results.
 * **Home talent** Ratio of home and foreign players in the respective team to assess how much importance do the club give to groom players for national team
 * **Playing Attribute** Positioning and composure of the players from both the teams.

+**Conclusion**

+**Physical Attribute**
+BMI of almost all the players from both the team is in the healthy range of 18-25.
+It can be infered that players from both the teams have maintained their weight in accordance to their height.
+Stamina vs BMI is too scattered to draw any sort of inference.

+**Cost effectiveness**
+Man City and Liverpool finished very close in the points table with Man City winning the English Premier League with one point difference.
+Liverpool not only finished second in the league but went on to win the Champions League.
+Looking at the wage distribution in terms of mean, median, max, standard deviation along with total money spent it is quite clear that Man City have invested far more money than Liverpool.
+Man CIty winning the league justifies the money they have spent but on a larger scale it does not seems to be cost effective.

+**Playing Attribute**
+Playing attribute viz.
+Composure and Positioning is roughly same for both the teams.
+There is not much difference between in the distribution of the two attributes under study.